 🔪 Step-by-Step Instructions

-- In a small saucepan, heat olive oil to medium heat.
+- Heat the oil.
+In a small saucepan, heat 1 teaspoon of olive oil to medium heat.
 The oil should just begin to shimmer when ready to saute the onion and garlic.

-- Add the white wine and cook for 1 minute before adding the butter.
+- Add wine.
+Pour in ⅓ cup of white wine and cook for 1 minute before adding the butter.

-- Add the butter and cook until melted (reduce heat to prevent boiling, if necessary).
+- Melt the butter.
+Add 1 cup (2 sticks) of butter and cook until melted (reduce heat to prevent boiling, if necessary).

-- Squeeze the lemon juice into the drawn butter mixture and continue to cook on low.
+- Finish with lemon juice.
+Squeeze the lemon juice into the drawn butter mixture, stir and serve, or keep warm on low.

 To Clarify or Not?